Summary

 While running Fiddler in the background, I started the Coinomi wallet.
 The first thing I noticed was that the Coinomi application began to download a dictionary wordlist from the following web address:

-When I clicked on 'restore wallet' and pasted a random passphrase, an alarming discovery was made: the entire passphrase, in plain text, was sent to googleapis.com—a domain owned by Google—as part of a spell-check function!
+When I clicked on 'restore wallet' and pasted a random passphrase, an alarming discovery was made: the entire passphrase appeared in clear text inside the HTTPS request payload to googleapis.com—a domain owned by Google—as part of a spell-check function!
 Here is a screenshot of the HTTP request for reference:

 To substantiate my findings, I have uploaded a video, allowing anyone to test and replicate what I did:

 Anyone can verify this by pasting any random sentence with a spelling mistake into the textbox in Coinomi's 'Restore Wallet' page.
-It will be underlined with a red line after being sent in clear text to googleapis.com.
+It will be underlined with a red line after appearing in clear text inside the HTTPS request payload to googleapis.com.

 Technically speaking, Coinomi's core functionality is built using the Java programming language.
 The user interface is designed using HTML/JavaScript and rendered using an integrated Chromium-based browser (Google's open-source project).